yvoyer/domain-event/README.md

 * Query bus: Responsible to fetch some information.
 The returned information is recommended to be returned in a readonly format.

 ([Example of usage](/examples/Blog/Application/Http/Controller/PostController.php))

+## Serialization of events

+When persisting your event in a data store, you may use a [PayloadSerializer](src/Serialization/PayloadSerializer.php) instance to convert your event to a serializable string.
+The current implementation [PayloadFromReflection](src/Serialization/PayloadFromReflection.php) allow you to:
+* register [PropertyValueTransformer](src/Serialization/Transformation/PropertyValueTransformer.php) to ensure your value objects are converted to a serializable format.
+* Or implement the [SerializableAttribute interface](src/Serialization/SerializableAttribute.php) to contain the logic in each of your value objects.

 ## Example

 The [blog](/examples/blog.phpt) example shows a use case for a blog application.